Modern Graphic Design

 Explain:

-This shows potential employers that you understand the UX process, not just the pretty pixels.
+This demonstrates to potential employers that you understand the UX process, not just the visual elements.

 Networking: Your Secret Weapon in the UX World